RossAscends/STMP/README.md

 ### Managing Characters

-- Place any SillyTavern compatible character card into the `/characters/` folder and refresh the page.
+- Place any SillyTavern compatible character card into the `/characters/` folder and restart the server.
-- Character can be selected at the top of the AI Chat panel.
+  - We will add a way to add characters without restarting the server soon.
-- If new characters are added while the server is running, the Host must refresh their browser page to see them.
+- Characters can be selected at the top of the AI Chat panel.
-- the AI character can be changed at any time without resetting the chat.
+- Characters can be swapped at any time without resetting the chat, allowing you to manually simulate a group chat.

 ### Adding Presets

 - If you want to add more presets for Instruct formats or hyperparameter Samplers, put the JSON file into the appropriate folder:
 - Samplers go in `/public/api-presets/`
 - Instruct formats go in`/public/instructFormats/`
-- It's highly reccomended to review the structure of the default STMP preset files.
+- **It's highly reccomended to review the structure of the default STMP preset files.**
 - SillyTavern preset files may not work, or may have unintended effects!

 ## Planned Features